FLUID: A Fine-Grained Lightweight Urban Signalized-Intersection Dataset of Dense Conflict Trajectories: Background Summary

 The first aspect is the captured scenes, analyzed from both static (intersection type) and dynamic (traffic flow) perspectives.From a static perspective, intersections are classified by their geometries and channelization—such as three-way/four-way intersections (TI/FI), and four-way with dedicated right-turn lanes (FIDRT)—and by their control methods.
 The latter include unsignalized (e.g., uncontrolled/right-before-left, all-way-stop, priority-controlled) and signalized types, which feature permissive or protected phases for conflicting directions \cite{chandler2013signalized}.
 Different characteristics of intersections directly affect the speed and angle of TPs when crossing them, which is closely related to the situation of traffic conflicts.
 However, Figure \ref{fig:int_type} shows that existing drone datasets seldom focus on intersections with dedicated channelization and usually provide incomplete coverage of diverse control strategies.
 From a dynamic perspective, we evaluate traffic flow using three key metrics: TP arrival rates, MV conflict ratio, and the number of associated MV per conflict ($N_{CMVCP}$), where conflicts are identified using time-based surrogate safety measures (SSMs).
 A comparative analysis reveals several limitations in existing datasets, such as low or imbalanced participant counts(e.g., a low VRU proportion in INTERACTION and a low overall TP count in inD) and consistently low MV conflict ratio across several major datasets.
-In contrast, our proposed FLUID dataset shows clear advantages, featuring a higher overall TP arrival rate and a significantly higher MV conflict ratio of over 25\%.
+Furthermore, the pNEUMA dataset’s high shooting altitude leads to decimeter-level target positioning accuracy, making it unsuitable for conflict analysis.
+In contrast, our proposed FLUID dataset shows clear advantages, featuring a higher overall TP arrival rate and a higher MV conflict ratio of over 15\%.
 Its $N_{CMVCP}$ metric, comparable to that of SIND, further underscores its strength in capturing dense and interconnected traffic conflicts.

 Beyond the scenes themselves, the richness and standardization of the provided information present further challenges.
 This encompasses both TP attributes and behaviors.
 From aerial perspectives, the inherent lack of detail hinders both VRU detection and MV classification.
 Consequently, CitySim omits VRUs entirely, INTERACTION lacks a classification for them, and even in class-annotated datasets like SIND, misclassifications are common.
 Furthermore, comprehensive behavioral annotations are rare.
 While analyzing the spatial distribution of traffic conflicts, they seldom provide individual conflict attributes (e.g., object types, conflict types), and the conflicts themselves are often temporally sparse (see Figure \ref{fig:conflict_rate}).
 Intent information, crucial for understanding driving behavior, is another neglected area, with only the SIND dataset offering preliminary annotations for turning and violation intentions.